mskilab-org/fishHook/README.md

 **Other Parameters that are not always required:**

 Field: This is for numeric covariates and is the column name where the 'score' is held.
-Note that it is set to 'score by default.
+Note that it is set to 'score' by default.

 Signature: This is only required if the Covariate you are using is an ffTrack Object, this is similar to field.